torstees/MVtest/documentation/mvtest.rst

 In general, overlapping functionality should mimic that of PLINK.

-Due to automatic conversion of two dashes, "--", into an emdash (single long dash) when writing to PDF, you may need to

 Command-Line Arguments
 ++++++++++++++++++++++
 Command line arguments used by mvtest often mimick those used by PLINK, except